10:20 AM, 31st January 2019, About 3 years ago

 There was no change to the legal ownership of the properties, which meant that refinancing wasn’t necessary.
 The gift of beneficial interest from Stuart to his wife was CGT exempt on a ‘no-gain-no-loss’ basis applicable to transfers between spouses.
 Also, the percentage of the beneficial interest transferred was engineered so as not to trigger Stamp Duty Land Tax on the consideration associated with the transfers.

 To facilitate further acquisitions, a Limited Company was also formed and became a member of the partnership.
 This will be exempt from the restrictions on finance cost relief, hence the tax position for Stuart will not get any worse if further acquisitions are made.

 If the restrictions on finance cost relief are giving you sleepless nights there may be a solution for you too.
 Don’t expect your accountant to solve your problem though.
 An accountants job is to ensure you record your income and tax liabilities correctly and that you have claimed for everything possible to minimise your exposure to tax.
 Accountants rarely take a holistic view of your business, neither do they provide guidance on all aspects of property, finance tax and law.
-That is a job for a Property118 Limited Tax Consultant.Show Form To Book A Tax Planning Consultation
+That is a job for a Property118 Limited Tax Consultant.Show Book a Tax Planning Consultation